 day out at the light banbury

-Tween day out at The Light Banbury
+Day out at The Light Banbury

 day out at the light banbury

 Over the years before the final developments, rumours of what the offer was going to be, and which restaurants were coming have changed.
 It’s also gone from about 9 restaurants to 3 which is a bit disappointing.
 It’s weird they’ve opened bowling too when we already have a larger (and cheaper) bowling place in town.
 But it’s definitely a great addition to the town.
 Hopefully now it’ll stop so many people travelling elsewhere to the cinema.
 And will encourage more people to visit from elsewhere.
-Hopefully if the town gets busier again, more shops will come back into town to fill up the old shopping centre again.
+Hopefully if the town gets busier again, maybe more shops will come back into town to fill up the shopping centre.

 We decided to spend a day of the summer holidays at The Light Banbury doing some of the activities.
 We crammed in quite a lot, and by the end were exhausted.
 Outside air was required, but a walk along the canal back to the car helped a bit.